This article pertains to those Formotus InfoPath custom controls that capture images from the device's camera into a form.

 Photo resolution and display size are two different things.
-The resolution of a photo is set at the time it is snapped into the form, and after that it never changes.
+The resolution of a photo is set at the time it is snapped into the form.
+From that point on, the resolution can't be changed.
 The display size is determined by the properties of the picture control in the layout of the form.
 A high-resolution picture can be displayed in a small control, but a low-resolution picture will look blurry in too large a control.

 The same photo can be shown in more than one control with different display sizes.
 For example, one view might display the photo large for printing while another view displays it as a small thumbnail.
 You can even copy an image from one field to another where it will be displayed at a different size, but none of this changes the underlying resolution (and file size) of the photo.

 Photos are saved as base64 fields in the XML file that gets submitted.
 A high-resolution photo saves more data into the file than a low-resolution photo.
 This means you'll be able include more low-resolution photos in a form before you start hitting limits in terms of device processing power and bandwidth required for submissions.